Election Day (United States): Election Day on weekends

-Louisiana, to date, is the only U.S. state to hold de facto general elections on a Saturday, as the state's statewide elections are held on odd years and the state's unique primary method, a variation of the nonpartisan blanket primary, only requires a further runoff to be held on the federal Election Day (Tuesday) for those offices for which neither of the top two candidates receive an absolute majority of the vote.
+Louisiana, to date, is the only U.S. state to hold de facto general elections on a Saturday.
+The state's statewide elections are held on odd years, with the primary (first round) in October and the runoff (general election) in November.
+The state's unique primary method, a variation of the nonpartisan blanket primary, only requires a further runoff to be held for those offices for which neither of the top two candidates receive an absolute majority of the vote.